dklimpel/synapse_archive/docs/admin_api/user_admin_api.rst

 **Usage**

-A standard request for query an user:
+A standard request for query devices of an user:

 ::